1dustindavis/gorilla/README.md

 ```

 ## Config
-A configuration file in yaml format must be passed like this: `gorilla.exe -config <path to config>`.
+The configuration file is in yaml format and defaults to `%ProgramData%/gorilla/config.yaml`, but alternatively may be passed like this: `gorilla.exe -config <path to config>`.

 ```yaml
 ---